leftstick/pebble-reveal-slider/README.md

-# pebble-reveal-slider
+# Configuration Web

-This is a reveal-slide controller app for pebble
+This is the configuration web for pebble-reveal-slider